-In the second lecture the primary focus was what is the information I get directly from an experimental technique.
-The idea is you may be able to combine more than 1 experimental technique and try to get all the 15 quantities, some quantities of your interest.
-But what you get directly is from the physics of the problem, physics of the experimental technique on which it is based.

-And in the third lecture, we tried to look at what a whole field information is, because you have to graduate from stress as a tensor at a point of interest, you have to go and find out how the stresses vary over the domain of the model, that was the primary focus.
-So we will also discuss towards the end of this overview of experimental analysis a detailed discussion on how do you go about selecting different techniques very general guidelines.
+So, what we have done is still now we essentially looked at; what is an analytical method?
+What is a numerical method?
+And what is an experimental method?
+What is the information I get directly from an experimental technique.
+The idea is you may be able to combine more than one experimental technique and try to get all the 15 quantities some quantities of your interest.
+But what you get directly is from the physics of the problem, physics of the experimental technique on which this based.
+We try to look at what whole field information is, because you have to graduate from stress as a tensor at a point of interest, you have to go and find out how the stresses vary over the domain of the model that was the primary focus.